LabDevOps09/Hackathon-AIstronautas/README.md

 # Summary of What You'll Have by Day 6:

-[ x ] Day 1: Environment setup and research APIs.
+[x] Day 1: Environment setup and research APIs.

-[  ] Day 2: Space Researcher Agent – Collect and store space facts.
+[x] Day 2: Space Researcher Agent – Collect and store space facts.

 [  ] Day 3: Storytelling Agent – Generate sci-fi stories using space data.